blndgs/intents/README.md

 - If adding support for a new language, please update `buf.gen.yaml` to include the task.
 - Commit the generated code.
+- Bump up the version number in `package.json`

 ### Reproducible models